 The full weight of his situation exploded in his head, and he fell backwards, landing hard on his backside.
 Where was he going to go now that his dad was gone?
 He couldn't go to Mrs. McCall.
 He didn't have any other family in the area.
 No one else at school would house him.
 Isaac would go live with Derek, Allison still had her father, Lydia sure as hell wouldn't offer him a bed- he had never really stopped to contemplate how much he relied on the McCalls.
 Scott's house had been a second home to him for years now, and in less than a week he'd lost both of his homes, his families.

-His breathing became shallow and quick.
-A thick rubber band of pressure constricted his chest.
 He wondered how long it would take for Child Services to realize that his father was gone.
 Perhaps he could slip under the radar for a few weeks.
 With all of the murders and the storm evacuations, an obnoxious teenage orphan would be easy to overlook.

 Orphan.
 He was going to be an orphan.
-The realization shoved his last remaining bit of calm away.

 At the end of this whole mess, Stiles could see nothing but death.
 Mrs. McCall and his father would be found tied to trees, strangled with slashed throats.
 Scott would join the alpha pack or die fighting against them.
 Derek was probably too stubborn to die, but the whole pack would fall apart.

 "What am I gonna do now?"
 He groaned, voiced muffled by his shirt and broken by his hiccoughing breath.

 A large warm hand landed heavily on his shoulder causing him to startle violently.
 He jerked forward, already prepared for another fight, another desperate scramble to escape by the tips of his abnormally thick eyelashes.
 Behind him, standing as stoically as ever, was Derek.
 The werewolf looked a little haggard, but not any more-so than normal.